What is Milk Pasteurization?

 - The chief objective of milk pasteurization is to destroy pathogenic bacteria that could have a public health concern.
 By destroying these microorganisms, the product becomes safe for public consumption.

 - Secondly, pasteurization eliminates destructive bacteria and enzymes that could cause spoilage of the product.
-This leads to a prolonged shelf life of the milk.
+This leads to the prolonged shelf life of the milk.

 - https://www.sciencedirect.com/sdfe/pdf/download/eid/3-s2.0 B9781855736764500184/first-page-pdf